Handling dask arrays#

 Adding new dimensions#

-We use the expand_dims example that changes the size of the input along a single dimension.
+We use the np.expand_dims to change the size of the input along a single dimension.

 def add_new_dim(array):